marano/blog/_posts/2014-07-04-rendering-custom-error-pages-with-rails.markdown

 # Conclusion

-This is a really simple way of implementing a reusable machanism to catch those common errors without clutering our controllers with repeated code.
+This is a really simple way of implementing a reusable mechanism to catch those common errors without clutering our controllers with repeated code.
 You can even create a class or a module to isolate this raise-the-error/treat-the-error logic without much effort.

 Share your thoughts with us and comment about your prefered way of doing things!